kdheepak/blog/content/28-pelican-margin-notes-with-pandoc.md

 I can almost guarantee if you think of a feature that you'd like, you'll be able to search for a plugin that does exactly that.
 There is in fact a collection of [pelican-plugins](https://github.com/getpelican/pelican-plugins).
 Their maintainer __@justinmayer__ is also very responsive to feature requests and pull requests.

 And, on the rare occasion that you can't find a plugin that does exactly what you want it to, you'll be able (with a little bit of research) to create a plugin to do exactly just that.
-Their documenation is pretty good too.
+Their documentation is pretty good too.
 If you are looking at a creating a blog I highly recommend checking out Pelican^[__aside__ :
 Pelican is only one of the few static site generators in Python.
 There are others such as [Nikola](https://github.com/getnikola/nikola), [Lektor](https://github.com/lektor/lektor), [Cactus](https://github.com/eudicots/Cactus),